Cry Baby Hollow

 The Decatur Daily of Decatur, Alabama reported on one of its local cry baby bridges, this one located in Morgan County, near Hartselle.
 Sadly, the article only promotes the legends surrounding the location and provides no information to prove or disprove them.

 The article includes a story (from the internet, imagine that!) that speaks of Mr. Hammond’s activities in the 1940s.
 Gory details such as living quarters with human skins tacked to the walls and a family being brutally murdered one by one with the child witnessing his parents’ deaths before being beaten to death with a hammer are included.
 The killer was finally caught and died in a Georgia prison by his own hand.
 One would think his heinous activities would have him serving in Alabama prison for many decades before serving time in neighboring Georgia.
 While the details make for a memorable story, they just don’t all add up.
+There is no evidence that this particular serial killer existed, except in the minds of storytellers.
 Indeed, it seems that serial killers are far less common than urban legends and lore indicate.

 Jessica Penot explores this location in her book, Haunted North Alabama.
 In gathering stories for the book, she encountered a multitude of origins for this legendary location.
 According to her, the story may predate European settlement of the region and one story involves a local native woman whose child was swept away by flooding during torrential rains.
 She also notes that some versions of the legend for this spot include bringing candy bars which may be left to appease the spirit.